CJones226/configure-ad/README.md

 <img src="https://github.com/CJones226/configure-ad/assets/158533476/145b55d6-ee78-4df0-a4b0-f55514cd1e1f" height="60%" width="60%"
 </p>
 <p>
-Once you get inside the VM you can setup the OS, just turn off all settings and continue.
+When you finish entering the IP address select connect.
+Now that you are inside the VM you can setup the OS, just turn off all settings and continue.
 </p>
 <p>
 <h4>Pinging DomainController</h4>